microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/disableReferencedProjectLoad.md

 oneline: "Reduces the number of projects loaded automatically by TypeScript"
 ---

-In large multi-project TypeScript programs, you may want to reduce the number of projects loaded automatically by the TypeScript watcher to increase editor responsiveness.
+In multi-project TypeScript programs, TypeScript will load all of the available projects into memory in order to provide accurate results for editor responses which require a full knowledge graph like 'Find All References'.

-Enabling this flag will stop child projects from automatically being loaded when a parent has become active.
+If your project is large, you can use the flag `disableReferencedProjectLoad` to disable the automatic loading of all projects.
+Instead, projects are loaded dynamically as you open files through your editor.